techzizou/yolov4-tiny-custom_Training/README.md

 ![](a.gif)

-Check out my Medium article for this.
+Check out my Medium article on this.

 https://medium.com/@techzizou007/training-a-custom-detector-for-mask-detection-using-yolov4-tiny-darknet-b58be08c9593